Pre-General Availability: 2023-11-20

 DB Connectionsunder OPEN EDITORS to open or activate the MySQL Shell tab.

-In the tab, navigate to the Open New Shell Console icon on the Editor toolbar.
+In the tab, navigate to the Open New Shell Console icon near the Editor list of the toolbar.
 For the icon's location, see the arrow in the following figure.

 Click the icon, which opens a new shell session in the MySQL Shell Consoles tab.